This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. For more information, please visit my disclosure page.

 You either love Brussels sprouts or you hate them, right?
 Have you actually ever tasted properly prepared Brussels sprouts?
 I have to admit, these Roasted Brussels Sprouts and Squash with Dried Cranberries are pretty darn good!
 Of course roasting vegetables always makes them taste better, and anything would taste better than boiled Brussels sprouts!!

-I wanted a fun and colorful vegetable dish for Thanksgiving, and I definitely did not want green been casserole.
-I prefer my vegetables to be crisp and flavorful, not swimming in creamed soup. 😉
+I wanted a fun and colorful vegetable dish for Thanksgiving that is simple to prepare, that was not a traditional green been casserole.
+My personal preference is vegetables to be crisp and flavorful, not swimming in creamed soup. 😉

 Toss to coat.
-I like to place the cut side of the Brussels sprouts facing down on the baking sheet so they get nice and crispy.
+Place the cut side of the Brussels sprouts facing down on the baking sheet so they get nice and crispy.

 You can use store bought or homemade balsamic glaze to drizzle over the top of your perfectly roasted vegetables.
 I prefer to serve the vegetables plain and let everyone drizzle or drown their own serving. 😉

 To jazz up your Brussels sprouts recipe even more –

 - Try adding toasted walnuts or pine nuts.

 - Add lemon slices.